Below is a listing of all of Andrew’s published work, whether it is part of an anthology, a collection, or a novel of his own.

 - Various Articles written for The Good Men Project

 - Various Articles written for YourTango

-- Known Order Girls (Dystopian Political Sci-Fi) (Working on the Fourth Draft)
+- Known Order Girls (Dystopian Political Sci-Fi) (with my editor)

 - The Candle (Horror) (Serial) (In Progress)

 - Installment 1a (Done), Installment 1b (In Progress)

 - Reprisal (Psychological Thriller / Suspense)

 - The Drug Dealers (Future)